dt2017-07 | Juan Antolín-Díaz, Juan F. Rubio-Ramírez, 23/03/2017

 El azar puede ofrecer el estímulo que contrarreste comportamientos no deseables de los partidos políticos en la elección de altos cargos, La aleatoriedad rompe el incentivo de seguir conductas políticas oportunistas ya que lo fortuito elimina saber quién hará tal cosa o conseguirá tal otra.
 “Cargos por azar” intenta despolitizar la elección de altos cargos en muy diversas instituciones del Estado.

-This paper studies the pruned state‑space system for higher‑order perturbation approximations to DSGE models.
-We show the stability of the pruned approximation up to third order and provide closed‑form expressions for first and second unconditional moments and impulse response functions.
-Our results introduce GMM estimation and impulse‑response matching for DSGE models approximated up to third order and provide a foundation for indirect inference and SMM.
-As an application, we consider a New Keynesian model with Epstein‑Zin‑Weil preferences and two novel feedback effects from long‑term bonds to the real economy, allowing us to match the level and variability of the 10‑year term premium in the U.S. with a low relative risk aversion of 5.
+This paper studies the pruned state-space system for higher-order perturbation ap- proximations to DSGE models.
+We show the stability of the pruned approximation up to third order and provide closed-form expressions for Örst and second unconditional moments and impulse response functions.
+Our results introduce GMM estimation and impulse-response matching for DSGE models approximated up to third order and pro- vide a foundation for indirect inference and SMM.
+As an application, we consider a New Keynesian model with Epstein-Zin-Weil preferences and two novel feedback e§ects from long-term bonds to the real economy, allowing us to match the level and variability of the 10-year term premium in the U.S. with a low relative risk aversion of 5.

 dt2016-01 | Sergi Jiménez-Martín, José María Labeaga, 14/01/2016